 Once I have in hand the best information I can find, I evaluate it, analyze it, and judge it for applicability to my health and yours.
 This is where my scientific experience comes in handy.
 I know how to evaluate experimental designs, statistical analyses, and research conclusions to see whether they make sense.
 (Most studies don’t make the grade.)

 Most importantly for you, I write reports for the lay public (i.e., my fellow Baby Boomers) that are clear and understandable even if you don’t have a scientific background like I do.

 Can You Do This On Your Own?

 Yes, of course you can.
-All the information that I use is public.
-Some of it is free.
+All the information I use is public.
+Some of it’s free.
 Some of it costs a little something (or a lot).

 The challenge for you is finding and sorting through research on any topic.
 This may require sifting through tens of thousands of references.
 (In the extreme, for example, PubMed lists more than 150,000 publications on Alzheimer’s disease.
 I estimate that maybe 1% of them truly provide important data for what to do about this insidious disease.)

 Finally, you must have a basic grasp of three areas of science that apply directly to your health: biology, biochemistry, and biophysics.